 Health Benefits of Miso Soup

 - Good for bones.
-Miso soup provides many bone-building minerals like calcium, magnesium, and manganese, which help to reduce the risk of developing osteoporosis.
+Miso soup provides many bone-building minerals like calcium, magnesium, and manganese, which help reduce the risk of developing osteoporosis.

 Now that you’ve learned how to make miso soup at home, I hope you enjoy this nourishing soup every day!